cjwjsw/opslinux/monitor/Consul/consul-cluster-install.md

 chown -R consul:consul /etc/consul.d/
 mkdir /var/consul
 chown -R consul:consul /var/consul

-consul keygen # generate encryption key that will be used ad the "encrypt" entry of ALL CONSUL NODES
+consul keygen # generate encryption key that will be used ad the "encrypt" entry of ALL CONSUL NODES---这里生产秘钥

 # create configuration used after bootstrapping.
 The assumption is that